Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The MKT_THEPOORSWISS code is only valid for active Swiss accounts.

 Another important conclusion from this article is that serious investors should not use a broker with a custody fee without a maximum.
 This becomes very quickly too expensive.
-For this reason, I would not recommend using either Saxo Bank or Migros Bank.
+For this reason, I would not recommend using Migros Bank.
 They are way too expensive and will drag your returns down.
 And some Swiss brokers are even more expensive than these two.
 So, Swiss investors should be careful.

 If you are ready to use a foreign broker, I recommend investing with Interactive Brokers, which is cheaper.
 However, if you are afraid of having your money outside of Switzerland, it is much better to use a Swiss broker than not to invest at all!
 And since many of my readers requested this from me so often, I feel like I had to write this article.
 I hope that cheaper brokers will come in the future.